Development EnvironmentSetting Up a Computer for Rails-based Web Development

 12.3.
 Configure the Postgres User Login

-WindowsLinux To set up a postgres user with permission to create databases (which must have the same name as your Ubuntu user), we run the following command (replacing homer with our Unix username).
+WindowsLinux To set up a postgres user with permission to create databases (which must have the same name as your Ubuntu user), we run the following command, replacing homer with our actual Unix username.

 Caution!
 The username must match our Unix username exactly.